- Portable Games

 But when they arrived, Rain stood there stunned again.

 "It should've been right here.
-Has it been destroyed?
+Has it been demolished?
 Oh no..."

 There was no pedestrian traffic on the darkened road and there were also no appropriate stores.